-In Chapter 13 proceedings, limited notice/service is approved for all post-confirmation pleadings once the bar date for non-governmental units to file a proof of claim passes.
-Pleadings include application for fees, amended plans, and motions.
-Pleadings shall be served on all parties in interest.
-For purposes of these Rules, a party in interest is a party whose interest is directly affected by the motion, a creditor who has filed a proof of claim, a party who has filed a request for notice, any governmental agency or unit that is a creditor, and all creditors scheduled as secured or priority creditors.
+E. Limited Notice in Chapter 13 Cases.
+In Chapter 13 proceedings, after the bar date for non-governmental units to file a proof of claim passes, the movant may serve a post confirmation motion only on parties in interest.
+For purposes of this Local Rule, a party in interest is a party whose interest is directly affected by the motion, a creditor who filed a proof of claim, a party who filed a request for notice, any governmental agency or unit that is a creditor, and all secured and priority creditors.

-H. Withdrawal of Motions.
-Any request to withdraw a motion must be filed and served upon all previously noticed parties.
-As soon as a decision has been made to withdraw a motion, the moving party shall immediately notify the Courtroom Department.
+F. Withdrawal of Motions.
+Any withdrawal of a motion must be filed and served on all previously noticed parties.
+When the movant decides to withdraw a motion, the movant must immediately notify the courtroom department.